turris-cz/sentinel-sview/README.md

 of semi-useful commands was prepared.
 Using these commands the user can view state of jobs, cache and other things.
 The following commands are implemented:

+- `flask aggregate-period <aggregation period name>`
+  - Suggest aggregation of the specified period.
+The specified period is the destination period.
 - `flask view-redis-cache`
   - Check state of data in redis.
 Prints list of cached and missing resource keys.